Harry Markopolos: Madoff investigation

 On December 17, 2002, Markopolos came up with a plan to deliver an investigative file anonymously to an aide of then Attorney General of New York Eliot Spitzer as Spitzer delivered a speech at the John F. Kennedy Library in Boston.
 He put on a pair of white gloves to prevent leaving fingerprints, and wore an oversize coat.

 Even after leaving Rampart in 2004, frustrated that he was in a business that had to compete with cheats and lawbreakers, Markopolos continued to be driven by the intellectual challenge of solving the problem, and the ongoing encouragement from Boston SEC staffer Ed Manion.
 The culmination of Markopolos's analysis was a 21-page memo sent during November 2005 to SEC regulators, entitled "The World's Largest Hedge Fund is a Fraud".
 It outlined his suspicions in more detail and invited officials to check his theories.
 He outlined 30 red flags that he believed proved Madoff's returns could not be legitimate.
 His analysis was based on more than 14 years of Madoff return numbers, during which time Madoff reported only four losing months, an implausible scenario that Markopolos said could be achieved only by fraud.
 In the document Markopolos states:

 Although Madoff's scheme did not collapse until 2008, Markopolos believed that Madoff was on the brink of insolvency as early as the summer of 2005, when Casey found out that at least two banks were no longer lending money to their clients to invest with Madoff.
 This prompted Madoff to seek loans from banks.
 In June 2008 – six months before Madoff's scheme imploded – Markopolos's team uncovered evidence that Madoff was accepting leveraged money.
 In his book, Markopolos wrote that this was a sign Madoff was running out of cash and needed to increase his intake of new funds to keep the scheme going.

 On June 3, 2009, Markopolos told a conference at Boston College, his alma mater, that he believed Madoff personally kept less than 1 percent of the $65 billion reported stolen, and would probably lose what remained of his portion to money launderers.
 Markopolos estimated that $35 billion to $55 billion of the money Madoff claimed to have stolen never really existed, but were simply fictional profits he reported to his clients.
 Markopolos believed that Madoff's customers lost $10 billion to $35 billion, most of which went to early investors.
 "Madoff will wind up in a special prison designed as much to keep the crook's victims out as Madoff in.
 He's a guy who can't afford not to be in prison," he said.
-Thierry Magon de La Villehuchet committed suicide soon after Madoff's scheme collapsed, having lost $1.5 billion of his own and clients' money.